SaiNikhil0904/Gen-AI-Intensive-Course-Capstone-2025Q1/README.md

 ---

+## Dataset

+You can find the dataset used for this project here: [Capstone Dataset on Kaggle](https://www.kaggle.com/datasets/godavarthisainikhil/capstone)

+---

 > This project was developed as part of the **Gen AI Intensive Course - Capstone Project (Q1 2025)** to explore real-world applications of multimodal generative models with RAG pipelines.